Adult Dislocated Shoulder

 - You have dislocated/disrupted your shoulder - this means your upper arm bone has moved out of its joint

 - As shoulders are generally very mobile, this is a common injury in the young

-- Your shoulder will have now been put back into place by ED staff
+- Your shoulder will have now been put back into place by Emergency Department (ED) staff

 What should I expect?

-- During this time, you may need simple pain such as paracetamol and ibuprofen
+- During this time, you may need simple pain relief such as paracetamol and ibuprofen

-- Recurrent dislocation is the most common complication, and are more likely in those under 30 years old
+- Recurrent dislocation is the most common complication, and is more likely in people under 30 years old

 - You will likely be able to return to sport after 12 to 16 weeks